-Wendelstein 7-X 2025 — Germany has “arrived” at fusion power
+Wendelstein 7-X 2025—Germany has “arrived” at fusion power

-A wave of news and posts claims Germany has “arrived” at fusion power because the Wendelstein 7-X (W7-X) ran “for 30 minutes at 100 million °C” and is “about to connect to the grid.”
-However, the verifiable milestone is different, and it is still a big deal.
+“Germany has arrived,” says a wave of news and posts as the Wendelstein 7-X (W7-X) “ran for 30 minutes at 100 million °C” and is “about to connect to the grid.”
+It is a different verifiable milestone, but it is still a big deal.

 What is W7-X?

-May 2025 record: the numbers
+May 2025 record

 - Record metric: triple product peak, held for 43 seconds

-Therefore, the Wendelstein 7-X fusion milestone is not “fusion power on the grid.”
+Therefore, the Wendelstein 7-X fusion milestone is not “fusion power on the grid”.
 It is a validated step towards steady-state, power-plant-like plasma conditions.

-Stellarator vs tokamak: operational logic
+Stellarator vs Tokamak

-Tokamak vs Wendelstein 7-X Specs Comparison
+Tokamak vs Wendelstein 7-X Comparison

 | Parameter | Tokamak (ITER reference) | Wendelstein 7-X (Stellarator) |